Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Supporting Information

-The overview of the Al/ TiN/ ZrO\textsubscript{2}/SiO\textsubscript{2}/Si device structure along with the cross-sectional TEM image is shown in extended data fig. 1a and b.
+\makeatletter {S\arabic{figure}} The overview of the Al/ TiN/ ZrO\textsubscript{2}/SiO\textsubscript{2}/Si device structure along with the cross-sectional TEM image is shown in Figure S1a,b.
 The PV loop obtained from the out-of-plane metal-insulator-metal device shows the anti-clockwise hysteresis.